eclipse-cyclonedds/cyclonedds/docs/manual/security.rst

 Cryptography Properties
 =======================

-Cryptography plugin has no property
+The cryptography plugin has no properties in the configuration.

 .. _`Access Control Configuration`: